Why do you still have acne when you’re doing everything right?

 We all have bajillions of organisms in our belly, all the time.

 I won’t gross you out too much, but this bacteria is everywhere and some of it is ruhlly, ruhlly helpful.
-(This is why one of the most important things I recommend at the beginning of the Clear Your Skin, Change Your Life™ program is a pro-biotic.)
+(This is why one of the most important things I recommend at the beginning of the face mapping guide I made for you is to start taking probiotics.)

 So what you can do?

--Pick up a probiotic (if you don’t know what this is, google now amigo.)
+-Pick up a probiotic.
+If you don’t know what this is, I describe/explain in my Poo and Your Acne post, here.

 -Listen to your body– I’m not kidding and I kinda hate this sentence because it’s so cliche but for reals- listen.
 After years of being super constipated, I finally started listening ot my body and it definitely gave me MUCH quieter signals (that I had to go!) than I would normally expect.
 Sometimes she just whispered, so you have to be listening to hear her.